The highly-rated winger arrived from Leicester City in August 2013. Joining the club on a four-year deal for an undisclosed fee.

 The following campaign saw Marshall maintain his fine form as a mainstay in Nigel Pearson's side, he also earned international recognition for England's Under-21s before making the move to Ewood Park.

-After a steady start to his Rovers career, Marshall was just starting to impose himself in the starting eleven until an ankle ligament injury picked up in January ruled the midfielder out for four months, the end of the season coming just too soon for him to make a return.
+After a steady start to his Rovers career, Marshall was just starting to impose himself in the starting eleven until an ankle ligament injury picked up in January 2014 ruled the midfielder out for the remainder of the campaign.

 Thankfully he returned to action last season and showed his versatility by operating across midfield and even at full back.
 A strong year saw him finish with seven goals from his 47 appearances.